PrimeXBT Review 2022 – Deep Look at Features, Fees, Security, Supported Countries

-Prime XBT is a new cryptocurrency exchange platform that offers the tried and tested experience of online margin/leverage trading up to 100x on digital assets like Bitcoin, Ethereum, Ripple and Litecoin.
-Registered in Seyschelles, the company was founded in 2018 and its exchange started operating in early 2019.
-Currently the platform provides liquidity, a wide range of trading tools, security and efficiency to traders from more than 150 countries of the world.
+Prime XBT is a new crypto exchange platform that offers the tried and tested experience of online margin/leverage trading up to 100x leverage on digital assets like Bitcoin, Ethereum, Ripple, and Litecoin.
+Registered in Seychelles, the company was founded in 2018 and its exchange started operating in early 2019.
+Currently, the platform provides liquidity, a wide range of trading tools, security, and efficiency to traders from more than 150 countries of the world.

 The team didn’t disclose their location on their website.

 Citizens from over 150 countries can use PrimeXBT.
-No service to clients from USA, Canada and other regions where the local laws will interfere with PrimeXBT services.
+No service to clients from the USA, Canada, and other regions where the local laws will interfere with PrimeXBT services.